moderneinc/springboot-migration-workshop/gradle-plugin-adventure/README.md

 3. Review the changes with `git diff`

-## Play with Static Code Analysis recipes!
+## Fix Static Code Analysis Issues

 If you are interested to play with more recipes, we recommend to play with one of the most populare OpenRewrite recipes: [static code analysis recipe](static code analysis recipe), which is composed by more than 50 other recipes.
 In this case, we are going to use a different